People sometimes ask me why IHI focuses on increasing joy in work rather than on reducing burnout. It’s a reasonable

 We also have to remember that most people go into health care because they want to help people.
 Leaders have an obligation to help demoralized staff members reconnect with their original sense of purpose, compassion, and caring.

 More than Pizza Parties

 I like pizza as much as the next person, but no amount of pizza is going to connect me to IHI’s purpose.
 What does?
 Seeing that we are making a difference in the lives of the people we serve.
 No amount of pepperoni or mozzarella is a substitute for that.

 Having said that, pizza parties can be useful.
 One of the elements of the joy in work framework is camaraderie and teamwork.
 By all means, celebrate.
 Gather together to informally share food and build connections between staff members.

 But you don’t have to use your scarce resources on parties.
 The great thing about joy in work is that it’s often free.
 It costs nothing for leaders to help every staff member to see the connections between their work and your organization’s mission and purpose.

 Make no mistake.
 There’s no quick fix for what’s ailing health care today.
 Cultivating joy in work is hard work.
 To help the health care workforce experience joy will take resilience, ambition, and unwavering leadership support.

 Derek Feeley is IHI President and CEO.
-He will be faculty for the Finding and Creating Joy in Work virtual training beginning March 5, 2019.
+He is faculty for the Finding and Creating Joy in Work online course with coaching.

 Editor’s note: Look for more from Derek Feeley (@DerekFeeleyIHI) on leadership, innovation, and improvement in health care in the “Line of Sight” series on the IHI blog.